-The rotator cuff is a group of four muscles: the supraspinatus, the infraspinatus, the subscapularis and the teres minor.
+The rotator cuff is a group of four muscles: the supraspinatus, the infraspinatus, the subscapularis, and the teres minor.
 These muscles originate on the shoulder blade and attach to the humeral head.
 Individually, these muscles either internally or externally rotate the humerus.
-Most commonly however, this group of muscles co-contracts and applies a compressive, stabilizing force to the shoulder.
-This allows the arm and hand to perform everything from reaching for our coffee cup in the morning to throwing a baseball at 100mph.
+Most commonly, however, this group of muscles co-contracts and applies a compressive, stabilizing force to the shoulder.
+This allows the arm and hand to perform everything from reaching for our morning coffee to throwing a baseball.

 The cause of rotator cuff tears can be divided into two categories: traumatic injury and repetitive motion/overuse.
 Traumatic injury is usually a onetime event, such as falling on an outstretched arm or trying to catch something heavy from falling, resulting in a traction type of tear.
 Repetitive motion/overuse tear occurs when a particular motion is performed repetitively, especially repetitive overhead motions.
 Over time, the rotator cuff muscles may weaken and tear.
 This may occur due to improper technique of the motion, muscle fatigue, or abnormal muscle substitution patterns during exercise or work.
 Sometimes an abnormal anatomical feature such as a bone spur on the acromion or a flattened clavicle may cause impingement and eventual degeneration of a rotator cuff muscle.